The anomaly of the CMB power with the latest Planck data

 The main point here is to deeply investigate how CMB polarisation improves the understanding of this feature, expanding on \cite{Billi:2019vvg}.
-With this aim, we apply to the latest Planck data, both PR3 (2018) and PR4 (2020) releases, a new class of estimators, defined starting by the mathematical framework assessed in \cite{Billi:2019vvg}, able to evaluate this anomaly considering temperature and polarisation data both separately and in a jointly way.
-Up to now lack of power has never been studied with PR4 dataset.
-As far as we know, \cite{Planck:2019evm}, \cite{Chiocchetta:2020ylv}, and \cite{Shi:2022hxc} are the only studies which investigate the CMB anomalies with the PR3 dataset, and \cite{Gimeno-Amo:2023jgv} with the both PR3 and PR4 datasets.
-As described in \cite{Planck:2020olo}, compared to the previous releases, the PR3 but in particular the PR4 data really better describe the component in polarisation of CMB: in fact PR3 and PR4 show reduced levels of noise and systematics at all angular scales and an improved consistency across frequencies, particularly in polarisation \cite{Planck:2020olo}.
-In order to critically evaluate this feature, taking into account the residuals of known systematic effects presents in the Planck datasets, we consider the cleaned CMB maps (data and end-to-end simulations) studying different combinations of sky-masks, harmonic range and binning on the CMB multipoles.
+With this aim, we apply to the latest \textit{Planck} data, both PR3 (2018) and PR4 (2020) releases, a new class of estimators, defined starting by the mathematical framework assessed in \cite{Billi:2019vvg}, able to evaluate this anomaly considering temperature and polarisation data both separately and in a jointly way.
+Up to now, lack of power has never been studied with PR4 dataset.
+For other studies on the CMB anomalies using the PR3 dataset see \cite{Planck:2019evm}, \cite{Chiocchetta:2020ylv} and \cite{Shi:2022hxc}, and using both PR3 and PR4 see \cite{Gimeno-Amo:2023jgv}.
+As described in \cite{Planck:2020olo}, compared to the previous releases, the PR3 but especially the PR4 data better describe the component in polarisation of CMB: in fact PR3 and PR4 show reduced levels of noise and systematics at all angular scales and an improved consistency across frequencies, particularly in polarisation \cite{Planck:2020olo}.
+In order to critically evaluate this feature, taking into account the residuals of known systematic effects present in the \textit{Planck} datasets, we consider the foreground-cleaned CMB maps (data and end-to-end simulations) studying different combinations of sky-masks, harmonic range and binning on the CMB multipoles.

-The paper is organised as follows: in Section \ref{sec:MathFramework} we introduce our new class of estimators for evaluating the lack of power; in Section \ref{sec:dataset} we describe the datasets and the simulations employed; in Section \ref{sec:Results} we present the results on Planck PR3 and PR4 data; conclusions are drawn in Section \ref{sec:Conclusion}.
-In addition, in appendix \ref{sec:appendixA} we give the full derivation of our joint estimator, in appendix \ref{sec:appendixB} we enter more in details about the transfer function which affects the PR4 polarised signal at the largest angular scales and in appendix \ref{sec:appendixC} we show the application to latest Planck {\tt sevem} datasets of the estimator for the lack of power developed in \cite{Billi:2019vvg}.
+The paper is structured as follows: in Section \ref{sec:MathFramework} we introduce our new class of estimators for evaluating the lack of power; in Section \ref{sec:dataset} we describe the datasets and the simulations used; in Section \ref{sec:Results} we present the results on \textit{Planck} PR3 and PR4 data; the conclusions are given in Section \ref{sec:Conclusion}.
+In addition, in appendix \ref{sec:appendixA} we give the full derivation of our joint estimator, in appendix \ref{sec:appendixB} we discuss in more detail the transfer function affecting the PR4 polarised signal at the largest angular scales, and in appendix \ref{sec:appendixC} we show the application to latest \textit{Planck} {\tt SEVEM} datasets of the lack of power estimator developed in \cite{Billi:2019vvg}.